Family Law Practice Areas

-Grandparent’s Visitation Rights
+Grandparent’s Visitation Rights in Idaho

 The relationship between a grandparent and their grandchildren is a special one.
 When a couple separates or divorces, however, the relationship is often disrupted as the courts figure out custodial schedule for the parents.
 All too often, a grandparent who has already forged a bond with his or her grandchildren may be left out of a court order or settlement agreement.
 Merrilee A. Parr has extensive experience handling grandparent suits in family court.
 She will work to preserve your relationship with your grandchild, keeping in mind the best interest of the grandchild caught in the middle.